Designing virtual simulations for pharmacy education

 Coding the interface on Unity

-• interactive UI interface screens
+• interactive UI screens

-• video pause/play/replay controls
+• video pause/play controls

 Usability testing